cap-js/docs/node.js/cds-log.md

 ### Header Masking

 Some header values shall not appear in logs, for example when pertaining to authorization.
-Configuration option `cds.env.log.mask_headers = [...]` allows to specify a list of matchers for which the header value shall be masked.
+Configuration option <Config keyOnly>cds.log.mask_headers: ["/authorization/i", "/cookie/i", "/cert/i", "/ssl/i"]</Config> allows to specify a list of matchers for which the header value shall be masked.
 Masked values are printed as `***`.
-The default config is `['/authorization/i', '/cookie/i', '/cert/i', '/ssl/i']`.
+The default value is `["/authorization/i", "/cookie/i", "/cert/i", "/ssl/i"]`.

 ::: warning
 In case your application shares any sensitive data (for example, secrets) via headers, please ensure that you adjust the configuration as necessary.